Water allocation plans

-- Based on the decisions made about the draft WAP, a final WAP is developed that is submitted to the Minister for Sustainability, Environment and Conservation for consideration.
+- Based on the decisions made about the draft WAP, a final WAP is developed that is submitted to the Minister for Environment and Water for consideration.

-- The adopted WAP is reviewed within five years to ensure it is still meeting the needs of the environment and the community.
+- The adopted WAP is reviewed within 10 years to ensure it is still meeting the needs of the environment and the community.